Respirology journal covers

 Name and Domicile

-Name: The Asian Pacific Society of Respirology.
+Name: Asian Pacific Society of Respirology.

 Domicile: The Society currently has its domicile in Tokyo, Japan.